 What you can do

-Your time with your doctor is often limited, so preparing a list of questions will help you make the most of your time together.
-Some questions you might want to ask your doctor or your child's doctor include:
+Preparing a list of questions will help you make the most of your time with your doctor.
+Some questions to ask include:

 - What's the likely cause of the symptoms?
 Are there other possible causes?

 - What's the best treatment approach?
-Are there any alternatives?
+Are there alternatives?

-- Do I need to take any medicine?
+- Is there a need for medication?
 If yes, is there a generic alternative to the medicine you're prescribing?

 - How can I ease the symptoms?